agustus9/onboarding/index.md

 ## The Command Line

 The command line is an interface to the internals of your computer, as opposed to the graphical user interface (GUI) that we commonly use.
-We will be using the command line _extensively_ in our class, but the point of this prework is not to be an expert, just to start to get comfortable.
+We will be using the command line _extensively_ in our class, but the point of this pre-work is not to be an expert, just to start to get comfortable.

 Especially if you've never used the command line before, you may want to go through these more than once.
 Make sure not just to read/watch, but really dive in and use the commands that you learn about.